A great shopper experience makes a real impact.

 To that end, we’ve recently launched our “Road to Online Retail” podcast where I share my insights and tips on all things online retail.
 In these podcasts, we’re also calling on retail and digital marketing expert friends of ours to share their experiences and tips with listeners.
 We believe these podcasts can be an amazing resource for anyone involved in online retail.

-But, if you want to fast-track your online shopper experience knowledge, we believe that you’re going to love our Online Retail Shopper Experience course that we’re just launching.
+But, if you want to fast-track your online shopper experience knowledge, we believe that you’re going to love our new Online Retail Shopper Experience course that we’re just launching.
 Check it out here.
 On this course, we share indispensable insights into the key ingredients for successful online retail.
 We help you understand how to raise awareness and engagement.
 How to entertain your shoppers.
 How to build loyalty and buzz.
 And how to make the overall shopper experience a delight for your shoppers so that they do what all shoppers do when they’re having a good experience – stay longer, buy more and tell their friends and family about your store.

 Come and join us on the journey to creating great online shopper experiences.